FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

 How to claim the FanDuel promo code

-You can claim the bet $5, get $150 in bonus bets promo from FanDuel in minutes if you live in one of the following states: AZ, CO, CT, IL, TN, IN, IA, KS, KY, LA, MA, MD, MI, NJ, NY, OH, PA, VA, VT, WV, WY.
+New players from the following states can claim the FanDuel promo offer : AZ, CO, CT, IL, TN, IN, IA, KS, KY, LA, MA, MD, MI, NJ, NY, OH, PA, VA, VT, WV, WY.

-- Click here to go to FanDuel and set up an account, no promo code needed
+- Click here to head to FanDuel and create an account, no promo code needed

 - Read and understand all the site’s terms and conditions